TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/projectb.md

 You can run the starter project as-is.
 It will run without error, but it won't do much.
 In order to make it useful, you will have to implement a number of functions.
-They are already defined in the various .py files, but have stub implementation that do little besides annouce that they are not yet implemented.
+They are already defined in the various `.py` files, but have stub implementation that do little besides announce that they are not yet implemented.

 The starter code files also contain some fully implemented functions that you do not need to change.